natenka/pyneng-book-en/docs/source/book/15_module_re/findall.rst

      'a1bb.1c60.7000',
      'aa0b.cc70.7000']

-findall() searches for a match of the entire string but returns a result similar to the group() method in Match object.
+findall() searches for a match of the entire string but returns a result similar to group() method in Match object.

 If there are several groups, findall() will return the list of tuples: